Welcome

 Part 4 — The Content Viewers

-The content viewers are what set the Plant Humanities Lab platform apart from a normal blog.
-They are interactive components — images you can zoom into, maps you can fly around, before-and-after sliders, embedded videos — and they are inserted into your Markdown with a single line.
+The content viewers are what set the Plant Humanities Lab apart from a standard blog.
+They are interactive components — images you can zoom into, maps you can pan around, before-and-after sliders, embedded videos — each added to your narrative with a single line of code.

 The line uses Jekyll’s Liquid include syntax.
 It looks like this: